Use the “Mirror Effect” or To Improve Your Trading

 When our enemy’s movements are unknown, or the foe appears more powerful than us, the simplest approach is to mirror their movements.
 Perseus polished his shield creating a mirror and tucked himself behind it.
 By doing so all Medusa saw was herself, resulting in her destruction as Perseus crept close and lopped off her head.

-Mirror Effect in Trading
+Mirror Effect or Mirror Trading

 Markets can be unpredictable and contain many foes that are often far more powerful than we are.
 By mirroring their movements you turn a foe into an ally, or at minimum the foe is neutralized.
 Do not set out to do a battle with a much more powerful force (the market), hoping that you will and beliefs will change its course.
 Rather, mirror its movements collecting profits along the way, and only when you see weakness do you strike with might (those rare very high reward situations where it pays to be more aggressive).